zsiggg/facility-booking-bot/README.md

 # Facility Booking Bot

 A Python script built to automatically book NUS facilities according to user's choices beforehand.
+You must have an NUS account to see this bot in action.

 Built with the purpose of: